 The second version

-This is actually the second incarnation of To the Grave.
-I wrote the original version after I had written In the Blood and I wanted to settle Tayte down in Cornwall, so I wrote the story with that in mind.
+This is actually the second telling of To the Grave.
+I wrote the original version after I had written In the Blood, and I wanted to settle JT down in Cornwall, so I wrote the story with that in mind.
 My agent at the time wasn’t so keen and I agreed with her and moved on, knowing that I would revisit Mena’s story again someday as I now have.
 I’m thankful to Tina Betts, for her guidance at the time because I believe that To the Grave is now so much better for it.

-The cover for To the Grave was created from the above photograph.
+The original cover for To the Grave was created from the above photograph.
 I knew it had to feature a small red suitcase and I managed to find one from the 1940s on eBay.
-Two days after it arrived it snowed overnight and the following morning was a beautiful sunny day, so at about 7 a.m.
-I set out with Mena’s red suitcase and my camera.
+Two days after it arrived it snowed overnight and the following morning was a beautiful sunny day, so at about seven o’clock I set out with Mena’s red suitcase and my camera.
 The photo was taken along the lane at the bottom of the road I live in.
+I’m very pleased that the new Thomas & Mercer edition retains the red suitcase, and I feel it is now enhanced by the blurred figure in the distance.

 To the Grave